Beja Nazirs insist on cancellation of Eastern Sudan peace protocol

 The Beja leaders had set Monday evening as a deadline for the Sudanese government to respond to their demands, that also include the allocation of 50 per cent of eastern Sudan’s resources for the development of the region (Red Sea state, Kassala, and El Gedaref).

-The Beja nazirs have opposed the Eastern Sudan Track since it was first agreed upon by the Sudanese government and the Sudan Revolutionary Front rebel alliance in the South Sudan capital of Juba in February 2020.
-The Track was negotiated the Beja Congress in Opposition and the Popular Front for Justice.
-The Beja Nazirs Council was not involved in the talks in the South Sudanese capital that led to the signing of the Juba Peace agreement on October 3 last year.
+The Beja nazirs have opposed the Eastern Sudan Track since it was first agreed upon during the peace negotiations between the Sudanese government and the Sudan Revolutionary Front rebel alliance in the South Sudan capital of Juba in February 2020.
+The track was negotiated the Beja Congress in Opposition and the United Popular Front for Liberation and Justice.
+The Beja Nazirs Council was not involved in the talks that led to the signing of the Juba Peace agreement on October 3 last year.

 Last month, the Beja Nazirs Council announced larger protest actions to put more pressure on the Sudanese government to cancel the Eastern Sudan Track protocol.
 The Khartoum-Port Sudan highway and roads linking Red Sea state with Kassala and El Gedaref and the railway lines were blocked, and most of the ports and the pipelines transporting oil from Sudan and also from South Sudan were closed.